scale-it/algo-builder/docs/testing-teal.md

 ### Stateless TEAL

 Let's try to execute a transaction where a user (say `john`) can withdraw funds from an `escrow` account based on a stateless smart contract logic.
 TEAL code can be found [here](../packages/runtime/test/fixtures/escrow-account/assets/escrow.teal).
-- First let's set up the state: initialize accounts and set up runtime (snippet from mocha test is also provided below).
+- First let's set up the state: initialize accounts, get the logic signature for escrow using `runtime.getLogicSig()` function and set up runtime (snippet from mocha test is also provided below).
   ```
   const john = new StoreAccountImpl(500, johnAccount); // 0.005 ALGO
   const runtime = new Runtime([john]); // setup runtime